 Related Truck Accident Legal Issue: Are trucking companies liable for a truck accident in Delaware?

-Trucking accidents almost inevitably result in serious injury or death for the drivers and passengers of other vehicles.
-Sometimes, these truck collision cases are the result of truck drivers working too many hours and falling asleep at the wheel or other violations of federal transportation regulations.
+Truck accidents almost inevitably result in serious injury or death for the drivers and passengers of other vehicles.
+Sometimes, these truck collisions are the result of truck drivers working too many hours and falling asleep at the wheel or other violations of federal transportation regulations.
 They may also be caused by:

 - Improper loading of the truck, causing weight to shift

 - Overloading a truck, making it harder to slow and stop

 If your loved one died in a Delaware trucking accident with an 18-wheeler, a tractor trailer, a semi, or another commercial vehicle, you may be able to seek financial compensation for your loss.